Sbsantosh8/AccuKnox_Task/README.md

 def employee_post_save_handler(sender, instance, created, **kwargs):
     logger.info("Signal handler started.")
-    time.sleep(4)  # Delays 4 seconds
-    logger.info(f"Signal handler thread ID: {threading.get_ident()}")
-    # This thread ID will match the one in the caller
+    time.sleep(4)  # Delays 4 seconds , here is the main thing to look at get , if it would had asynchronous it will go to the views.py it will be executing after caller code logger.info(f"Signal handler thread ID: {threading.get_ident()}")

 ```

-Here, if signals were asynchronous, the "After Saving...." log would appear immediately after "Before Saving ...", without waiting for the signal handler to finish.
+Here, if signals were asynchronous, <br>
+the "After Saving...." log would appear immediately after "Before Saving ...", without waiting for the signal handler to finish.<br>

 But since the signals are synchronous, the signal handler runs to completion before the "After Saving...." message is logged.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------